 Searching for hotels in Sydney with this view, does not have to be difficult.

 Looking for hotels in Sydney, Australia, may feel like an overwhelming proposition.
-It does not have to be and if you want to read more you can.
+It does not have to be and if you want to find affordable hotels in Sydney, you can.
 After all, the city has a burgeoning cosmopolitan population of more than four million and is considered a regional and global economic powerhouse.